How to Pay

 San José State University accepts several different methods of payment.
 Students can make payment by one of the following options.

-- E-Check: Must have SJSU Student ID or User ID number and password in order to access Student Financials in my.sjsu.edu
+- E-Check: Must have SJSU Student ID or User ID number and password in order to access Student Financials in one.sjsu.edu

 - Credit Card: We accept Visa, MasterCard, American Express and Discover.
 You can pay by credit card online through your MySJSU account.
 For more information, please visit the Credit Card Payments site at the Bursar's office.

-- Check, Cashier's Check or Money Order: Pay in person at the Bursar's Office, by drop box, or by mail.
+- Check, Cashier's Check or Money Order: Pay by mail by the due date.
 Postmarks are not accepted.
-Your name, local telephone number where you can be reached and SJSU ID number - not social security number - must be on the face of the check Mail checks to: Bursar's Office, San José State University, One Washington Square, San José, CA 95192-0138.
+Your name, local telephone number where you can be reached and SJSU ID number - not social security number - must be on the face of the check.
+Mail checks to: Bursar's Office, San José State University, One Washington Square, San José, CA 95192-0138.

 - Third Party Sponsor: A purchase order must be attached with agency name, contact person, address and telephone.